 Rep. Martha Roby is currently in her second term serving the people of Alabama’s 2nd Congressional District in the U.S. House of Representatives.
 Prior to being elected to Congress, Rep. Roby worked as an attorney and served as a city councilman in her hometown of Montgomery, Alabama.

 Roby obtained a Bachelor of Music degree from New York University in 1998 and her law degree from Cumberland School of Law at Samford University in 2001.
 Prior to her entry into public service, she practiced law at Copeland, Franco, Screws & Gill, P.A. and remains a member in good standing with the Alabama and Mississippi bar associations.

-Rep. Roby sits on the prestigious House Armed Services Committee, the House Committee on Agriculture, and the House Committee on Education and the Workforce.
+Rep. Roby serves on the House Committee on Appropriations which controls the nation's purse strings and has oversight on the whole range of government spending.
 She is married to Riley Roby and they have two children, Margaret and George.
 The Robys are members of Trinity Presbyterian Church, where they are involved in various ministries.